BrianHwang/SageMaker/work-related.md

 Glue :data enginieering feature enginnering, glue is more data engineering tool no longer BAU working on adding feature and tranformation..

+- TAG
+- -sagemaker internal ec2 for traning or deploy , no tag no trigger, to prevent